libreccm/ccm/tools-ng/ecdc/README.txt

 (d)  Edit the file local.ccm.properties and replace the specified bundle name
      by your working bundle

+(e)  ant install-tomcat  will install a test environment (Tomcat 6) into
+     the runtime directory

-(e)  ant configure will create the compile and deploy tasks
+(f)  ant configure will create the compile and deploy tasks

-(f)  ant deploy will compile and deploy into your test environment (runtime)
+(g)  ant deploy will compile and deploy into your test environment (runtime)

-(g)  ant load-bundle will load the database.
+(h)  ant load-bundle will load the database.
 May take several minutes!

-(h)  ant start
+(i)  ant start  will start tomcat

-(i)  Open your browser:
+(j)  Open your browser:
          http://localhost:8080/
          http://localhost:8080/ccm/content-center/

+(k)  ant create-war will create a war file of the deployed project for
+     installation in any Tomcat 6 compliant servlet container.

 4. NOTES